volt-protocol/whitepaper/volt.md

 The role of the VCON token is to direct the protocol's assets among yield venues to outperform inflation without taking on excess risk.
 The full scope of the VCON token will not be enabled at launch, but is described in the section "Liquid Governance".

 ## VCON Distribution
 There will be a total of 1 billion VCON tokens created at launch.
 Of this supply:

 * 10% was allocated for a seed round raising $2m to support VOLT development, on a three year linear vest with one year cliff.
 * 20% for VOLT contributors, on a four year linear vest with one year cliff
 * 42% for DAO partners
     *  30% given to the TRIBE DAO which has incubated and is jointly building VOLT.
-This will be offered as 6% given directly to the Tribe DAO in exchange for incubating VOLT, and an offer of 24% of the supply for a swap with TRIBE at seed round valuation
+This will be offered as 6% given directly to the Tribe DAO in exchange for incubating VOLT and assistance with launch, and an offer of 24% of the supply for a swap with TRIBE at seed round valuation to establish long term alignment
     *  6% given to OlympusDAO in exchange for participation in the Olympus incubator and onboarding VOLT as a treasury asset
     *  6% offered to Frax protocol as a token swap in recognition of our joint efforts coordinating on a CPI index
-* 18% reserved in protocol treasury for token incentives or bonds
+* 18.1% reserved in protocol treasury for token incentives or bonds
     *  X.X% used for VOLT liquidity incentives over the first month after LBP, reassess based on results of this program
-* 10% issued in LBP to efficiently bootstrap VCON market
+* 9.9% issued in LBP to efficiently bootstrap VCON market

 Those VCON tokens offered for DAO swaps (not including the 6% each in direct grants to Olympus and TRIBE) will be mutually subject to on chain vesting with clawback.

 ## Direct Decentralization Through DAO Partners
 Volt Protocol has been developed in partnership with the Fei / Rari Tribe.
 Along with the support of our other partners including OlympusDAO and Frax, we're decentralizing VOLT by distributing VCON to existing token communities.
 At launch, the protocol will be governed by the Control Multisig currently consisting of Volt Protocol founder Kirk Hutchison, Fei Protocol founder Joey Santoro, Frax Finance founder Sam Kazemian, OlympusDAO representative Glueeater, and Gabagool.eth, a well regarded investor and community member.
 This multisig will perform protocol governance at launch, remaining answerable to the partner DAOs who control the largest stakes in Volt.

 ## Liquid Governance
 The goal of the VCON governance system is to let tokenholders *directly* allocate protocol assets and make other governance decisions, while having the proper skin in the game.
 That means that they benefit or suffer most from their *individual* governance decisions, not the result of majority consensus.
 We accomplish this with a special lending pool for VCON holders, based on the Tribe TURBO system.

 The VCON Pool will be the same as the VOLT issuance pool described in the "VOLT Lending" section above, and will also be the recipient of all assets deposited into the PSM.
 VCON holders will be able to borrow VOLT or other protocol assets subject to a set of special terms and constraints: